 Stir in the cream and let it cook for a couple more minutes.

 Reduce heat to medium-low and add the spinach to the skillet.
 Let it wilt for 30 seconds or so, then add the fish in.
 Cook for a few minutes until the salmon is cooked through and the sauce thickens up a bit.

 Serve with the basil and fresh parmesan if desired.

-I had 1 piece of salmon that I cut into 4 smaller pieces.
-Anything around 3/4-1 pound of fish would work.
-The salmon was about an inch thick in the thickest part, so use that for reference when considering how long to cook it.
+Anything around 3/4-1 pound of fish will work.
+Most grocery store salmon is about an inch thick in the thickest part, so use that for reference when considering how long to cook it.

-I used the oil-packed sun-dried tomatoes, which tend to taste more concentrated.
+I used the oil-packed sun-dried tomatoes (draining them prior to adding to the sauce), which tend to taste more concentrated.
 If using a variety not packed in oil, you may want to add more if desired.

 Nutritional information is provided as a courtesy only and should be construed as an estimate rather than a guarantee.
 Ingredients can vary and Salt & Lavender makes no guarantees to the accuracy of this information.